corina-reitemeyer/corina-reitemeyer/README.md

 ## Fun fact
-I enjoy Latin dancing and Reformer Pilates outside of coding, and I'm always up for a game of Mariokart or Overcooked (even though I'm terrible at it!).
+I enjoy Latin dancing and Reformer Pilates outside of coding, and I'm a massive fan of cozy games!